 In particular, if $A$ is a $p$-complete $E_{\infty}$-algebra over $\Z$ for which there exists an isomorphism of $E_{\infty}$-algebras $A \simeq L \eta_p (A)$, then $A$ has a canonical representative by a commutative differential graded algebra over $\Z_p$. \end{example}

-\begin{remark} In view of the Nikolaus-Scholze description \cite{NS17} of the homotopy theory $\mathrm{CycSp}$ of \emph{cyclotomic spectra}, we can view the category $\FrobCompComplete$ as a toy analog of $\mathrm{CycSp}$ (although this is perhaps more appropriate for the \emph{lax} fixed points of $L \eta_p$ discussed in section~\ref{saturateddRW}).
-The connection between the de Rham-Witt complex and cyclotomic spectra goes back to the work of Hesselholt \cite{He96}. \end{remark}
+\begin{remark} In view of the Nikolaus--Scholze description \cite{NS17} of the homotopy theory $\mathrm{CycSp}$ of \emph{cyclotomic spectra}, we can view the category $\FrobCompComplete$ as a toy analog of $\mathrm{CycSp}$ (although this is perhaps more appropriate for the \emph{lax} fixed points of $L \eta_p$ discussed in section~\ref{saturateddRW}).
+The connection between the de~Rham--Witt complex and cyclotomic spectra goes back to the work of Hesselholt \cite{He96}. \end{remark}